-Autoheal (written as Auto-heal capability in Super Smash Bros.
-4) is a bonus effect in both Super Smash Bros.
+Autoheal (originally written as Auto-heal capability) is a bonus effect in both Super Smash Bros.
 4 and Super Smash Bros.
 Ultimate.
 Great Autoheal was introduced in Ultimate and boasts an enhanced healing effect compared to the normal bonus.
-Both are generally banned from Spirit tours in Ultimate due to encouraging camping with Mii Gunner, who is already considered top-tier even without the Autoheal effect.
+Both are generally banned from Spirit tours in Ultimate due to encouraging camping with Mii Gunner, who is already considered top-tier even without the assistance of Autoheal.

 If you would like to return to the amiibo Wiki, please follow this link.